 “We are all painfully aware that the state was struggling to overcome its growing homelessness crisis well before the COVID-19 pandemic erupted,” said Assemblywoman Luz Rivas.
 “The pandemic and the recession resulting from it will likely exacerbate the already catastrophic state of homelessness in California.
 COVID-19 could turn our homelessness crisis into a full-blown health and safety catastrophe.
 AB 1845 seeks to create the accountability and communication that is required -now more than ever- by establishing a centralized state Office to End Homelessness.”

 AB 1845 is jointly authored by the Chair of Assembly Housing Committee, David Chiu, and sponsored by the Corporation for Supportive Housing and Housing California.
 The California Apartment Association, LA Family Housing, National Association of Social Workers, Non-profit Housing Association of Northern California, and a coalition of homeless and housing advocates support this measure.

-Assemblywoman Rivas proudly represents the 39th Assembly District, which includes the communities of Arleta, Lake View Terrace, Granada Hills, Mission Hills, North Hollywood, Pacoima, Sun Valley, Sunland-Tujunga, Sylmar, and San Fernando.
+Assemblywoman Rivas proudly represents the 39th Assembly District, which includes the City of Los Angeles communities of Arleta, Lake View Terrace, Granada Hills, Mission Hills, North Hollywood, Pacoima, Sun Valley, Sunland-Tujunga, Sylmar, and the City of San Fernando.

 Judy Yee, Judy.Yee@asm.ca.gov, 916.319.2039